X-Men (Game Gear)

 Shaw is immune to all types of attacks.
 He can only be damaged by luring him to the traps in the room.

 Callisto is quite has and has a staff attack.
-She will use hit and run attacks against you.
+She will use hit and run attacks.
 Use ranged projectiles to defeat her.

 Similar to Callisto, Queen is a fast and aggressive melee fighter.
-Projectile attacks are, again, your best bet.
+Projectile attacks are, again, the best bet.

 Flies around with his wings and quite hard to beat.
-Do not let him corner you and use hit and run attacks, with projectiles if possible.
+Use hit and run attacks, with projectiles if possible and stay away from edges of the arena.

-Omega Red uses his carbonadium coils to engage you from afar.
-Projectiles are useful as his reach will be longer than yours.
+Omega Red uses his carbonadium coils to engage from afar.
+Projectiles are useful as his reach will be longer than characters'.

 Magneto is invulnerable when he is surrounded by glowing energy.
 He is only vulnerable when he descends into ground to fire an energy blast.
 He is quite unpredictable with his moves.
 A flying or projectile firing character will be very useful for this final fight.